The Historic Chapel At The Heart Of A Legal Fight Over The Border Wall

 She says wall or no wall, that won't change.

-Francesca Paris produced this story for the Web.
+NPR's Francesca Paris produced this story for Digital.